hcyang1106/SimpleOS/README.md

 ![Subdirectory Image](images/kernel_in_mem.png)

-After extracting the kernel code, we simply jump to address 0x10000.
+After extracting the kernel, we simply jump to address 0x10000.

-Q: Why don't we just load the kernel code directly from disk?
+Q: Why don't we just load the kernel directly from disk?

 A: Sometimes there are spaces between sections (code, data, etc.).
 Therefore, the binary file could be large.
 If we load such a large file directly from disk, it may take a long time.